 The Company cooperates with external fund managers who are experts in their domain in order to get the expertise and achieve the maximum possible returns at an acceptable level of risk.
 CNP Cyprialife does not hold investments in securitization.
-The income and expenses arising from total Investible assets by asset class for the year ended 31 December 2019 and a comparison with the previous year are shown in the tables below.
+The income and expenses arising from total Investible assets by asset class for the year ended 31 December 2021 and a comparison with the previous year are shown in the tables below.

-The year revealed an unexpected growth in the technological sector that drove the main stock indices even higher.
+The year revealed a very strong growth in most industries due to the excess demand that drove the main stock indices higher.
 The positive average return over longer term periods remains at satisfactory levels.
 The portfolio composition and performance of the Unit Linked Funds is presented in Appendix II.